Change your spikes or replace your golf shoes? A Golf Digest debate

 “Should you replace your spikes or shoes is not a matter for debate, because the answer is “neither.”
 Let me show you the path to spikeless shoes, a path that won’t leave a path since, well, they don’t have any spikes.

 I see your reservations and know them well.
 I, too, once thought spikeless golf shoes were a sign of the apocalypse.
-But I also used to have blonde highlights and listen to Lil Wayne; people see the error of their ways.
+But I also used to have blonde highlights; people see the error of their ways.
 Because the spikeless shoe is a godsend.
 Forget about the pain of replacing spikes or cleaning them out or the cost of replacing and repairing them; the spikeless shoe does plenty in its own right to warrant the switch.
 It is the epitome of comfort, not only for your dogs but easing the strain on your back.
 Most look like a crosstrainer, making them not just functional outside the course but ensuring a sense of fashion if you wear them out.
 But most importantly, when I’m on the course or range, I’ve found a newfound sense of freedom with my swing as my feet are not as planted in the ground (think of Bryson DeChambeau, or better yet, Justin Rose’s front foot on his follow-through).